kora-edu/kora-edu.github.io/about.md

 ---
-layout: page
+layout: default
-title: about us
+title: About Us
 description: Learn more about KORA, our mission, and our development process.
 ---